campbe13/docker-ecq2020/pandocker/WINHOWTO.md

      TYPE=markdown		# conversion type
      ```
 1. Open a Command Prompt
-2. Run the following in a Command Window `docker run --rm --volume "%USERPROFILE%\Documents:/data"  -ti dawsoncollege2020/pandocker`
+2. Run the following in a Command Window `docker run --rm --volume "%USERPROFILE%\Documents:/data"  -ti dawsoncollege2020/pandocker`  (can also  be run in [PowerShell](#powershell)

 Did you get a weird `No such file or directory` when it's clearly there?
 Just retry, see [error](#no-such-file)